metal-stack/metalctl/docs/metalctl_machine_issues.md

       --hostname string                       allocation hostname to filter [optional] --id string                             ID to filter [optional]
-      --image string                          allocation image to filter [optional] --last-event-error-threshold duration   the duration up to how long in the past a machine last event error will be counted as an issue [optional] (default 168h0m0s)
+      --image string                          allocation image to filter [optional] --last-event-error-threshold duration   the duration up to how long in the past a machine last event error will be counted as an issue [optional]
-      --mac string                            mac to filter [optional]
+      --mac strings                           mac to filter [optional]
       --name string                           allocation name to filter [optional] --omit strings                          issue types to omit [optional] --only strings                          issue types to include [optional]